 Do you need to translate your resume to French?

-If you don’t speak much French, you’ll mostly likely find yourself restricted to searching for jobs posted in English.
-By all means apply to those jobs posted in English using an English version of your CV.
+If you don’t speak much French, you’ll most likely find yourself restricted to searching for jobs posted in English.
+By all means, apply to those jobs posted in English using an English version of your CV.
 Just make sure your CV conforms to French best practices (which I covered in this article).

-But even if you only plan on applying to jobs in France which are posted in English, be prepared o have your CV translated to French in case any of the companies you apply to ask for a French version of your CV.
-This might happen if the hiring manager wants to show your CV to other decision makers in the company who don’t speak English or prefer to read in French.
+But even if you only plan on applying to jobs in France that are posted in English, be prepared to have your CV translated to French in case any of the companies you apply to ask for a French version of your CV.
+This might happen if the hiring manager wants to show your CV to other decision-makers in the company who don’t speak English or prefer to read in French.

-If you speak or read passable French, you’ll open yourself up to many more job opportunities because you’ll be able to apply for jobs which are posted in French.
-In this case, you will definitely need to submit a translated version of your CV to job which are posted in French.
+If you speak or read passable French, you’ll open yourself up to many more job opportunities because you’ll be able to apply for jobs that are posted in French.
+If a job is posted in French, you should submit a translated version of your CV (in French).

-It’s essential that you create and save your CV so that it prints correctly onto A4 size paper which is the standard letter size in France and most of Europe.
-If you don’t, and you send them your CV saved as an 8.5 x 11 document, the words on your CV may run off the sides or print to the very edges.
-A4 paper is not as wide as US letter size. (see images below for a side by side comparison of the two).
+It’s essential that you create and save your CV so that it prints correctly onto A4 size paper, which is the standard letter size in France and most of Europe.
+If you don’t and send them your CV saved as an 8.5 x 11 document, the words on your CV may run off the sides or print to the very edges.
+A4 paper is not as wide as the US letter size. (see images below for a side-by-side comparison of the two).

 Format: PDF or Word?

-In France, both PDF and Word formats are accepted for submission of a CV but pay attention to the job post to see if they specify any preferences.
+In France, both PDF and Word formats are accepted for submitting a CV but pay attention to the job post to see if they specify any preferences.

-I prefer to send PDF’s if the ad has no specifications because what you see is what you get whereas word docs have the potential to look different on different computers.
+I prefer to send PDFs if the ad has no specifications because what you see is what you get, whereas word docs can look different on different computers.

 What to name your CV file